In this tutorial, I’ll show you how to combine two PowerPoint animation tricks together to create moving backgrounds for your images.

 With all the pieces of our slide now set, we can begin adding the PowerPoint animations to our graphic.

 Step #1.
-Add the fly in animation to the frame
+Add the Fly In animation to move your background

 On the first slide in the presentation, holding the Shift key, select both of the blue rectangles (the frame) and from the Animations tab, select the Fly In animation